IsaLubs/Genesis-Institute/README.md

 - Student Feedback
 Discover what students are saying about their experience at Genesis Institute.
 Our commitment to providing a top-tier education is reflected in the feedback we receive from those who have embarked on their learning journey with us.
 Read on to explore the testimonials from our students:
  <img src="assets/images/students.png">

+## Technologies Used
+I have used several technologies that have enabled this design to work:

+HTML
+Used as the basic building block for the project and to structure the content.
+CSS
+Used to style all the web content across the project.
+Google Fonts
+Used to obtain the fonts linked in the header, fonts used were Playfair and Cookie Font Awesome
+Used to obtain the social media icons used in the footer and the icons in La Petite Review.
+Google Developer Tools
+Used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project.
+GitHub
+Used to store code for the project after being pushed.